robertbenjamin/Job-Search/job-search.md

 **Do I prefer working in a team environment or remotely?**

+I'm open to either!
+I enjoy the locational freedom of remote work but also appreciate the camaraderie and shared space of a physical office.

 **Do I like working long hours / weekends or 9-6?**

 I could for a period of my life, but for the indefinite future?
 Absolutely not.
 It's been proven time and time again that [too much work results in negative productivity,](http://lengstorf.com/overtime-hurts-productivity/?utm_source=medium-com&utm_medium=negative-productivity&utm_campaign=overkill-cult) *especially* when the work involved is heavily creative — which web development certainly is.